recordrig/for-the-record/README.md

 git subtree pull --prefix pages/blog/for-the-record https://github.com/recordrig/for-the-record.git master
 ```

+### Translations

+We consider English as the default, which is why any `index` page will be English.
+Additionally, any extra content should appear in at least English.
+The addition of other languages is supplementary.

+It's fine if menu's and other "interfaces" remain English, while the main article appears in a different language.
+We assume our visitor has at least a basic understanding of English.

+Though Google Translate can be used as a starting point for adding content in other languages, the purpose should be to get content translated by a native speaker.
+This is also why the posts reside in a public repository.

+In order to get the most out of automated as well as human translations, follow [these translation guidelines by Google](https://developers.google.com/style/translation).

+Always use the [ISO_639-1](https://en.wikipedia.org/wiki/ISO_639-1) two-letter code when defining languages.

 ## CI/CD Pipeline

 A push to any branch will deploy a Unique Preview to a unique URL through Vercel integration with GitHub.